The Marketisation of Education | When Unruly Students Turn into Demanding Customers

 This is out of alignment with education as being a long-term and ongoing pursuit.
 The difference between public policy, which is a participative and democratic process; and private markets interests, which focus solely on profit is very important, and it is worth considering as it is vital to the long-term well-being of society as a whole.

-4 thoughts on “The Marketisation of Education | When Unruly Students Turn into Demanding Customers”
+7 responses to “The Marketisation of Education | When Unruly Students Turn into Demanding Customers”